barcek/deye/README.md

 The script can be run with the command `./deye` while in the same directory, and from elsewhere using the pattern `path/to/deye`, by first making it executable, if not already, with `chmod +x deye`.
 Once executable, it can be run from any directory with the simpler `deye` by placing it in a directory listed on the `$PATH` environment variable, e.g. '/bin' or '/usr/bin'.

-The hashbang at the top of the file assumes the presence of Bash in '/bin', the source code that several utils and Deno itself are installed.
+The hashbang at the top of the file assumes the presence of Bash in '/bin', the source code that several utils and Deno itself are installed and can be invoked directly, e.g. Deno with `deno`.
 A list can be found close to the top of the file.

 ### Defaults